josherrickson/stata2/stata_markdown/05-regression.md

 additional commands.

 1. How well does the model fit?
 2. Does one gender tend to have higher levels of lead?
+Does this appear practically interesting?
 3. Is the coefficient on age statistically significant?
-Do you think it is clinically interesting?
+Do you think it is practically interesting?
 4. Looking at all the differences between regions, what conclusion can you draw?
 5. Add an [interaction](#interactions) between gender and age.
 What is the interpretation here?
 6. Do any [assumptions](#assumptions) appear violated?